KarinaNeuburger/game-log-app/README.md

 gamelog app v 1.0
 ===================================

-This app is a project of a app for logging the games you played.
+This is a project of an app for logging the games you played.

 Screenshots
 -------------